Fudan-iGEM/2023-wiki/docs/src/team.md

 </div>
 </div>

 Yi leads us in experimental design and offers invaluable guidance in crafting scientific compositions.
-Her approach to tasks is marked by meticulous attention to detail and an innate talent for creating captivating headlines
+Her approach to tasks is marked by meticulous attention to detail and an innate talent for creating captivating headlines.

 ### Weiyi Li: The Passionate Educator